j0lvera/css/README.md

 }
 ```

-Set block to indent to 2 spaces
+Indent with 2 spaces, not 4 spaces or tabs.

 ```css
 /* Bad */